ARGOeu/argo-scg/README.md

 #### Agent entity

 For each tenant, we create a single agent entity which runs the checks for the given tenant.
 Sensu is scheduling checks based on subscriptions: the subscriptions specified in the Sensu agent definition control which checks the agent will execute.
-In our system, such subscriptions are actually hostnames of proxy entities configured (and one additional, `internal`, for the internal checks which are executed directly on the agent).
 The list of subscriptions for agent are handled by `scg-reload.py` tool.

 #### Proxy entity